 Panel Discussion at Borderless

-SIFH is about us owning our stories and experiences as women and non-binary people so we wanted to make sure that much of the space is a platform to hear personal experience and hear from voices that are less heard.
+SIFH+ is about us owning our stories and experiences as women and non-binary people.
+We wanted to make sure that the space is a platform to hear personal experience and amplify voices that are less heard.
 This is why we have chosen to have two panel discussions exploring experiences in relation to identity.

-For our communities to be able to move forward and grow stronger we need to be able to truly understand each other and hear each other's experiences.
+For our communities to be able to connect and grow stronger we need to be able to truly understand each other and hear each other's experiences.
 This is the space to listen.

 Our first Panel is 'Identity: understanding sexism, objectification and rape culture'

 Cheryl is a writer, educator and broadcaster.
 She delivers trans awareness training for The Diversity Trust and SARI, and is co-chair of OutStories Bristol, a local LGBT history organisation.
 She co-hosts the Women's Outlook show on Ujima Radio.
 Cheryl is a member of the Women's Equality Party.

 Folami Prehaye: Survivor of image-based sexual abuse and founder of VOIC a project that supports people to speak out about image-based abuse.

 Meg Baker: One of the Founders of Safe Space an entirely survivor-led support group for survivors of rape and sexual violence.

 Nasra Ahmed: Outreach Worker and a Junior Trustee for Integrate UK, who do work around violence against women and girls and are most known for their work around raising awareness around FGM.